rgalite/gke-review-apps-delivery-workshop/README.md

 kubectl describe httproute site-external -n test-gateway
 ```

-After a minute or two, you should see the status of the httproute change to `Accepted`
+After a few minutes, you should see the status of the httproute change to `Accepted`.

 ```yaml
 Status: